 Due to the construction of the “bones” of the dresser, there was about an inch gap on either end where the new shelf sat.
 Instead of trying to make my cuts perfect to fit around the interior structure, I used the old drawer railings to fill in.
 These things come in handy, don’t throw them out!

-After I had the shelves cut, I was able to base coat everything in one of my favorite CeCe Caldwell’s colors.
-Omaha Ochre.
-A gorgeous gold neutral.
+After I had the shelves cut, I was able to base coat everything in Debi’s Design Diary DIY Paint.
 When this dried, I put the shelves back in, put the back on, and proceeded with the fun part.
-I did a color blend of two CeCe Caldwell’s colors on the exterior.
-Alaska Tundra Green and California Gold.
+I did a color blend of two DIY Paint colors on the exterior.
 I randomly painted patches of both colors, then used a water dipped large Purdy brush to “blend” the colors together.

 Once the paint was dry, I set about “burninshing” it.
 I do this by going over the paint with a 320 or 400 grit sandpaper.
 This sands off the rough excess and leaves a super smooth, almost silky finish.
 I use a large Chip brush, to “dust” off the paint dust as I go.

-Something unique about CeCe Caldwell’s paints is that it is not only chalk based, but has two kinds of clay.
+Something unique about DIY Paints is that it is a clay based paint.
 Not only does the Clay makes it more durable and adhesive, (remember, there is no acrylic in this paint)!
-The two types of clay give the paint a variegated color.
+The clay give the paint a variegated color.
 Like a fine silk or linen.
 “Burnishing” the paint really brings this gorgeous color to the surface.
-I sealed the entire piece in 100% natural CeCe Caldwell’s Clear wax for a gorgeous shine.
+I sealed the entire piece in 100% natural DIY Clear wax for a gorgeous shine.

 I purchased some baskets that were perfect for the spaces from Michael’s (on clearance!).
-I painted them in California Gold to blend with the overall look of the piece.
+I painted them in Sandy Blonde to blend with the overall look of the piece.